-I began painting while attending W&J College in southwestern PA and studying under Paul Edwards, Chairman of the Art Department, author, painter, Who's Who in American Art, and old friend.
-I received a BA in Art from W&J in 1974 and later fall relocated to Baltimore to attend the MD.
+I began painting while attending W&J College in southwestern PA, studying under Paul Edwards, Chairman of the Art Department, author, painter, Who's Who in American Art, and an old friend.
+I received a BA in Art from W&J in 1974 and that fall relocated to Baltimore to attend the MD.
 Institute College of Art.
-The following spring I began a two year period of classical studies in painting with Ann and Hans Schuler at the Schuler School of Fine Art in Baltimore, concentrating on portraiture and figure painting and copying the work of the Flemish and Dutch masters at the National Gallery of Art in DC and the Baltimore Museum of Art.
+The following spring I began a two year period of classical studies in painting with Ann and Hans Schuler ( Schuler School of Fine Art in Baltimore), concentrating on portraiture and figure painting and copying the works of the Flemish, Dutch and Italian masters at the National Gallery of Art in DC and the Baltimore Museum of Art.
 In 1980 I returned to Washington, PA where I exhibited with John Luginski in a two-man show at W&J College.
 My focus by that time had shifted to the development of subconscious imagery and automatic drawing which I referred to as 'Continuous Drawing".

-By the following decade my interest had gradually shifted to Realism again with the influence of several renown Western PA Realists: Malcolm Parcell, Nat Youngblood, Charlie Pitcher, Ray Dunlevy and Ray Forquer.
-After a one-man exhibition at W&J in November of 1990 and the birth of my daughter in '91 (another major influence and inspiration), I began painting landscapes based on hiking in the wilderness areas of West Virginia (Dolly Sods/Cranberry Wilderness/Otter Creek, etc.), the Laurel Highlands in Fayette Co., PA., and later the Adirondacks and New England.
+In the following decade my interest gradually returned to Realism, inspired by several renown Western PA Realists: Malcolm Parcell, Nat Youngblood, Charlie Pitcher, Ray Dunlevy , Ray Forquer and John Luginski.
+After a one-person show at W&J College in November of 1990 and the birth of my daughter Kahlia in '91 (another major influence and inspiration), I began painting landscapes based on wilderness hiking in West Virginia (Dolly Sods/Cranberry Wilderness/Otter Creek, etc.), the Laurel Highlands in Fayette Co., PA., and later in the Adirondacks and New England.
 Of course the Surreal paintings continued to develop as well, competing in a sense with my desire to paint mountains.

 .... to the many collectors, Kristene Asbell, Kate and Kahlia and friends for whom this website was created, much thanks for all of your support over the years.